mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 easier because we can demonstrate exactly what we do.
 Like you say, it truly reflects what we do.
 How do you had seen me presenting a Java zone?
 He knew what I was capable of.
-He knew he'd seen two different types of at least two different types of my presence.
-One is a very opinion based where I stand up and walk around, like the reading code one that you were talking about and the other is the live demo where it like live demos are.
-Really difficult and, um, lots and lots of work.
-Um, but I really liked it because this again was my way of saying yes, I am a real programmer watch me code.
+He knew he'd seen two different types of at least two different types of my presentations.
+One is a very opinion based where I stand up and walk around, like the reading code one that you were talking about and the other is the live demo where it like live demos are really difficult and, um, lots and lots of work.
+Um, but I really liked it because this again was my way of saying: "yes, I am a real programmer watch me code."
 Um, but he'd seen me driving the IDE.
 He knew that I knew how to use intelligent idea.
 He knew that I knew how to demonstrate that to other people.
 So like he didn't need to interview me.

-**Michaela:**: [00:33:04] What I really find interesting is that you repeatedly sad that.
-You are trying to prove that you're belonging somehow where you are.
+**Michaela:**: [00:33:04] What I really find interesting is that you repeatedly said that you are trying to prove that you're belonging somehow where you are.
-Right.
+Right?
 And I have the same feeling.
-I mean, I'm, I'm in technology in 15 years and.
-I have the constant feeding still now.
+I mean, I'm, I'm in technology now for 15 years and, I have the constant feeling still now.
 Right?
 Like I did my bachelor's in computer science.
 I did my master's in computer science.
-I have a PhD in software engineering and

-**Trisha:**: [00:33:28] still am like, yes,

-**Michaela:**: [00:33:30] I know what I'm talking about.
-I can program.
+I have a PhD in software engineering and still am like: "yes, I know what I'm talking about.
+I can program."
 And I'm still like, learning like a maniac right now.
 For example, I'm refreshing my Java script knowledge.
 Right.
 I'm learning a new language.
-I'm learning now, Peyton, because I feel like with Java and teashop, I'm outdated.
+I'm learning now, Pyhton, because I feel like with Java and Teashop, I'm outdated.
-Right.
+Right?
 And I want.
-I have this feeling that I have to prove that I belong over and over and over again on one hand, it's it's

-**Trisha:**: [00:33:51] a little bit tiresome, I feel, but on the other hand it also keeps

-**Michaela:**: [00:33:54] you sharp, but yeah, I find it really interesting that you are also expressing that a little bit.
-When, when you're talking about how, how you behaved over the last 20
+I have this feeling that I have to prove that I belong over and over and over again.
+On one hand, it's it's a little bit tiresome, I feel, but on the other hand it also keeps you sharp, but yeah, I find it really interesting that you are also expressing that a little bit.
+When, when you're talking about how, how you behaved over the last 20 years.

-**Trisha:**: [00:34:04] years, I feel over the last five years, certainly since I've been at JetBrains.
-A lot of that feeling has gone away in a good way.
+**Trisha:**: [00:34:11] I feel over the last five years, certainly since I've been at JetBrains, a lot of that feeling has gone away in a good way.
 And part of that is because I've been presenting at conferences now for seven years.
-Um, having a little bit of famous, quite helpful, because you don't have to prove yourself when people come up and say, Oh, you're Trisha, gee, I saw you talking about, but I don't have to start with I'm Tricia.
-I am a real programmer, right?
+Um, having a little bit of fame is quite helpful, because you don't have to prove yourself when people come up and say: "Oh, you're Trisha Gee, I saw you talking about..." but I don't have to start with: "I'm Tricia.
+I am a real programmer," right?
 Yeah.
-So I built up that portfolio is a public portfolio.
+So I built up that portfolio.
+It is a public portfolio.
 So that, that does help.
 I do a bunch of screencasts now as well on YouTube.
 And, and so I'm showing how to, how to demo the IDE, but also I've had an opportunity, particularly now, as a developer advocate, I've spoken to way